-The guidelines also point out the most significant changes which have been made to the Code in the 2011 edition.
+The guidelines also point out the most significant changes which have been made to the Code in the 2011 and 2012 editions.

 The guidelines do not cover all aspects of the Code and are thus no substitute for a detailed study of the Code as a whole, including all of the supplementary information.